rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 1. Their data race semantics do not match the data race semantics of the hardware which volatile is supposed to defer to, and as a result are unnecessarily surprising and unsafe.
-They prevent some synchronization patterns which are legal at the hardware level but not at the abstract machine level, such as the "seqlock", to be expressed using volatile operations.
 No useful optimization opportunities are opened by this undefined behavior, since volatile operations cannot be meaningfully optimized.
 2. The absence of a hard guarantee that each volatile load or store will translate into exactly one load or store at the hardware level is needlessly tracherous in scenarios where memory access patterns must be very precisely